rusne/lma-data-pipeline/QUESTIONS.md

 9. What is the min and max value that can be reported / transported per vracht & afmelding? --> LMA MEETING

 10. Which geolocator can we use?

+11. How do we go about the KvK dataset? --> LMA MEETING